jacquev6/General/doc/autoocamldoc/tests/ModuleTypes.rst

         Doc' for t

+    .. module_type:: ModuleTypeOfFunctor
+      :contents_from: module type of FunctorModule

+      Doc for ModuleTypeOfFunctor

+      Doc' for ModuleTypeOfFunctor

+      Doc for FunctorModule

+      Doc' for FunctorModule

+      .. functor_parameter:: A

+        .. type:: a

+          Doc for a

+          Doc' for a

+      .. type:: t

+        Doc for t

+        Doc' for t

+    .. module_type:: ModuleTypeOfMultiFunctor
+      :contents_from: module type of MultiFunctorModule

+      Doc for ModuleTypeOfMultiFunctor

+      Doc' for ModuleTypeOfMultiFunctor

+      Doc for MultiFunctorModule

+      Doc' for MultiFunctorModule

+      .. functor_parameter:: A

+        .. type:: a

+      .. functor_parameter:: B

+        .. type:: b

+      .. type:: t

     .. module_type:: WithType
       :contents_from: ForWithType with type t0 = int and type 'a t1 = 'a list and type ('a, 'b) t2 = ('a, 'b) result